DavideBrex/SpikeFlow/README.md

 mamba activate snakemake
 ```

+For further information please check the Snakemake documentation on [how to install](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ### Step 3 - Install Singularity (recommended)

-For a fast installation of the workflow, it is recommended to use **Singularity** (compatible with version 3.9.5).
-This bypasses the need for *Conda* to set up required environments, as these are already present within the container that will be pulled from [dockerhub](https://hub.docker.com/r/davidebrex/spikeflow) with the use of the ```--use-singularity``` flag.
+For a fast workflow installation, it is recommended to use **Singularity** (compatible with version 3.9.5).
+This bypasses the need for *Conda* to set up required environments, as these are already present within the container that will be pulled from [dockerhub](https://hub.docker.com/r/davidebrex/spikeflow) with the use of the ```--software-deployment-method conda apptainer``` flag.

 To install singularity check [its website](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).

 ### Step 4 - Download SpikeFlow

-To obtain SpikeFlow, you can:
+To obtain SpikeFlow, you have two options:

 -  Download the source code as zip file from the latest [version](https://github.com/DavideBrex/SpikeFlow/releases/latest).
+For example: ```wget https://github.com/DavideBrex/SpikeFlow/archive/refs/tags/v1.2.0.zip``` will download a zip file.
+Unzip it and move to the Spikeflow-1.2.0 folder.

 -  Clone the repository on your local machine.
 See [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the instructions.